EMBL-EBI-TSI/ansible-ebi-owncloud/README.md

 Role Variables
 --------------
 See `defaults/main.yml`.

-### MySQL database
-MySQL is also needed to hold the database.

 ### LDAP configuration
 All LDAP configuration is stored inside the `owncloud_user_ldap_config` hash, which is empty by default, therefore disabling LDAP.
 Any variable understood by `occ ldap:set-config` can be included in the hash.
 Because the need to retrieve values from `occ` to make the role idempotent and the difference in syntax between `occ config:app:get user_ldap` and `occ ldap:set-config`, each element in the hash has the following format: